Last updated Oct. 18, 2017.

 There are a variety of recognized benefits to determining the cause of CP in a child.
 Understanding the cause of CP may change medical management, help connect families with appropriate support groups, as well as provide a family with information on the risk of having a child with CP in the future.

-If your child has cerebral palsy and you believe it may have been caused by a medical professional, you should speak with an experience birth injury attorney right away.
+If your child has cerebral palsy and you believe it may have been caused by a medical professional, you should speak with an experience ataxic cerebral palsy lawyer right away.
 Although it varies by state, typically you need to file a claim within two to four years of the injury.
 Cerebral palsy has astronomical costs; you may be entitled to compensation to help cover those costs.

 Even if you aren’t sure your child’s cerebral palsy was the result of medical negligence or malpractice, it’s a good idea to talk with someone who is skilled in birth injury law.
 Contact us today to learn how Safe Birth Project can help.